 To post JSON data using Curl, you need to set the Content-Type of your request to application/json and pass the JSON data with the -d command line parameter.
 The JSON content type is set using the -H "Content-Type: application/json" command line parameter.
-JSON data is passed as a flat string.
-Double quotes in JSON must be escaped with the backslash \.
-Click Run to execute Curl POST JSON example online and see results.
-This will post JSON to the ReqBin echo URL.
+JSON data is passed as a string.
+Double quotes in JSON must be escaped with the backslash "\" on Windows computers.
+In this Curl POST JSON example, we send JSON to the ReqBin echo URL.
+Click Run to execute the Curl POST JSON example online and see result.
 The C#/.NET code was automatically generated for the Curl POST JSON example.

-There are two ways to send a POST request with Curl.
-1. When you use command-line parameters such as --data or --form and do not explicitly specify the required HTTP method, Curl automatically selects the POST method and sends a POST request with application/x-www-form-urlencoded content type (or multipart/form-data for --form).
-2. Explicitly specify the required HTTP method using the -X command-line argument.
-For example, to send JSON using the POST method, you need to use the -X POST command-line parameter.
+When you use command-line parameters such as --data or --form and do not explicitly specify the required HTTP method, Curl automatically selects the POST method and sends a POST request with the application/x-www-form-urlencoded content type (or multipart/form-data for --form).

 Why do I need to explicitly specify the Content-Type when posting JSON using Curl?